1) An Absurd California Death Penalty Cost Review: A Rebuttal to "Cut This: The Death Penalty"(1)

 By Dudley Sharp

 Clark's/CCFAJ's cost review is wildly inaccurate and misleading.
-I doubt that there is any more veracity to the death row costs than with their lifer cost evaluations.
+I doubt that there is any more veracity to the death row costs than there is with their lifer cost evaluations.

 None of Clark/CCFAJ's numbers can be relied upon.